My experience with migraines

 I inevitably get headaches in the days before, during or just after menstruation.
 Once I notice the signs (changes in vision, heaviness and mood swings), I take a prescription pill called Relpax (Eletriptan) which, although it sometimes gives me brain fog, helps a lot to stop the migraine from setting in.

-If you suffer from migraines and have found a way to cope with them, please let me know how, I’m happy to hear from you!
+If you suffer from migraines and have found a way to cope with them, please let me know how, I’ll be happy to hear from you!

 Disclaimer: The content of this article is not intended to substitute any professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.